WindowsAzure-TrainingKit-RU/Demo-BuildClips/DemoHeader.md

 1. Enter a unique subdomain for the **URL** of the cloud service, select a **REGION**, and then click the **CREATE CLOUD SERVICE** check mark.

-	> **Note:** Make sure to select the same region for all the assets that you create in Windows Azure for this demo, typically, the one that is closest to you.
+	> **Note:** Make sure to select the same region for all the assets that you create in Windows Azure for this demo, typically the one closest to you.

 	![Creating the Cloud Service](Images/create-cloud-service.png?raw=true)

 > **Note:** A cloud service is necessary for one of the segments in this demo that shows how to publish to a cloud service from Visual Studio.
 The segment walks through the steps but does not proceed with the deployment.
-In addition, the final, optional, segment of this demo, [Deploying and Managing Windows Azure Apps](#segment5), also requires a cloud service where you deploy the demo's solution.
+In addition, the final and optional segment of this demo, [Deploying and Managing Windows Azure Apps](#segment5), also requires a cloud service where you deploy the demo's solution.
 You may use a single cloud service for both purposes.
 However, if you prefer to minimize the risk of accidentally overwriting the deployment while showing the first segment, you may want to create an additional cloud service for this other segment.

 1. In the **appSettings** section of the **Config.local.xml** file, locate the **cloudService** subsection and replace the placeholder in the **apiBaseUrl** setting with the name of the newly created cloud service.